garanaveen/deerbrooketx/contributing.md

-I have choosen markdown to make it super easy to adding info as you would like without have to know all the technical things.
+I have choosen markdown to make it super easy to adding info as you would like without having to know all the technical things.

 I have tried to keep everything text based.
 No programming!
 I would appreciate if you could keep it that way.

 If you think the info being added deserves a separate file, go ahead and create a new *.md file and link it to index.md file as needed.